Select Page

 The 90s were so damn EXTREME!

-by | Feb 2, 2011 | Branded in the 80s, Read
+by | Dec 11, 2024 | Branded in the 80s, Read

 So even though we’re crossing over into a new decade and the 90s are diminishing from sight in the metaphorical rear-view mirror, I’m still not ready to start thinking about that era yet.
 Again, this post was supposed to be an example of why.
 While flipping through some late 80s and early 90s issues of Boy’s Life I stumbled upon some Levis advertisements that seemed to epitomize the early half of that decade, illustrating a mind-numbing proclivity for what we’ll deem The Extreme.
 Anyone who was collecting comics at the time will no doubt remember an almost uniform shift in the tone of artwork which inflated what were once “normal” body types to gargantuan proportions.
 Remember when Scott Summers, aka Cyclops of the X-Men, was referred to as Slim by his teammates and friends?
-Well after Walt Simonson’s tenure on X-Factor was up, all bets were off and Scott got pumped.
-The same happened to the Punisher (if ever a character didn’t need to look like a Schwarzenegger clone), and practically every other character in both the Marvel and DC Universes, not to mention most of the independent super hero books from companies like Valiant, Malibu, or Image.
+Well after Walt Simonson’s tenure on X-Factor was up, all bets were off, and Scott got pumped.
+The same happened to the Punisher (if ever a character didn’t need to look like a Schwarzenegger clone), and practically every other character in both the Marvel and DC Universes, not to mention most of the independent superhero books from companies like Valiant, Malibu, or Image.

 Stuff wasn’t cool unless it was pumped, in your face, and most importantly, Extreme.
 Our tennis shoes were pumped (literally), pop music had to be hard or edgy to be considered cool, and advertising went through a period of sharp angles, neon, and mixed incongruent fonts that made everything seem loud and obnoxious.

-So when I stumbled upon the below ad for Levis (circa 1990) I thought I had the kernel for a 90s era Extreme rant…
+So, when I stumbled upon the below ad for Levis (circa 1990) I thought I had the kernel for a 90s era Extreme rant…

 I mean Ho-ly crap!
-This ad has some off-the-chart air brushing, insane fish-eye “camera angle” perspectives, an insane sense of movement, and fiercer than fierce facial expressions!
+This ad has some off-the-chart air brushing, insane fisheye “camera angle” perspectives, an insane sense of movement, and fiercer than fierce facial expressions!
 The only things missing from this ad are a few more fonts and neon pink.
 Just looking at it makes me feel like four body builders are surrounding me and screaming in unison that I need to buy some Levis, like right NOW!
 This is in-your-face advertising taken to the proverbial extreme.
-So lets step back a second and take a look at what I’d consider your run of the mill bad 90s era ad design…
+So, let’s step back a second and take a look at what I’d consider your run of the mill bad 90s era ad design…

 See what I mean about the neon and the six million fonts?
-Also there are weird clashes between curved simplistic landscapes, sharp wavy lines, dot patterns, and way too many overlapping and slanted pictures.
+Also, there are weird clashes between curved simplistic landscapes, sharp wavy lines, dot patterns, and way too many overlapping and slanted pictures.
 Looking at this thing makes me think that all this loot is about to fall off the magazine page.
-So when I saw the above karate-inspired jeans ad, it was like taking this second ad and turning up the volume to eleven.
+So, when I saw the above karate-inspired jeans ad, it was like taking this second ad and turning up the volume to eleven.

 I was already to start typing up a critique of 90s design philosophy when I realized that there were more examples of this 1990 Levis ad campaign…